 - Are my employees looked after?
 Legally, if you employ one or more people you need employers' liability insurance.
 Skimp on it and you could be fined up to £2,500 for each day you go without.
 Fail to display a certificate and you could be fined £1,000.

-If you're boss of your own company, you'll need directors' and officers' insurance to fight potential allegations of running your business without 'due care' – a broad term with many possible areas of non-compliance.
+If you're boss of your own company, you'll also need directors' and officers' insurance to fight potential allegations of running your business without 'due care' – a broad term with many possible areas of non-compliance.
 Given the fact that you're personally liable and it's you (and not your company) that pays if you get sued, it's a must-have these days.